AqwamCreates/DataPredict/docs/API/Models/SupportVectorMachine.md

 #### Returns:

-* predictedValue: A value that is predicted by the model.
+* predictedVector: A vector that is predicted by the model.

+-OR-

+* originalPredictedVector: A vector that contains the original predicted values.

 ## Inherited From